klepas/fuckyouimaplatypus-site/index.md

 	: Hosted by mg
 : Hardware Magic
 	: Hosted by Silvio + Kylie
+: Lessons Learned from CTFs
+	:Want to get those sweet, sweet flags in CTFs?
+	: Have your IDA Pro ready, but not sure where to stick it?
+	: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
+	: Hosted by ctfkris
 : Red Star OS - breaking out of the gulag (sandbox)
 	: Red Star OS is a home grown, closed-source Linux distribution produced by the DPRK (North Korea).
 This tutorial will demonstrate how to install it in a VM, configure English localiSation, and break out of the unprivileged sandbox to gain root access
 	: Attendees will be left with a few thoughts for future investigation of the system